 It’s been 61 years since a misprinted telephone number in a newspaper ad led children in the Colorado Springs area to call NORAD predecessor CONAD, looking for Santa.

 As usual, the fun begins at NoradSanta.org, where you can find games, videos, music, and stories to pass the time.
 Once Santa’s sleigh lifts off from the North Pole around 7 a.m.
 UTC on Sunday, December 24—that’s 2 a.m.
 Eastern or 11 p.m. on the 23rd Pacific time—the website will track Santa on a map and link to video updates on YouTube.

 The Googley Old Elf

 If you don’t want to use Google’s website on your mobile device, the company is offering its annual Android app, which packs Chromecast and Android TV support so you can watch Santa on the big screen.
-There are also some Android app-exclusive games that you won’t find on the main website, as well as Android Wear and Cardboard support.
+There are also some Android app-exclusive games that you won’t find on the main website, as well as Android Wear support.

 Chrome users can install Google’s extension to get timely updates without having to navigate to Google’s webpage.
 Santa tracking’s built right into Google’s search engine, too.
 Just type in something like “where is Santa” and you’ll see an update at the top of the results page.

 Google is also adding some Santa magic to Google Assistant, the responsive assistant built into many Android phones and Google Home.
 You can ask Google Assistant “Where’s Santa?” or “Track Santa.”
 Google Assistant also has some Santa-flavored jokes.
 When you ask the assistant “Tell me a Santa joke,” the Jolly Old Elf himself will make an appearance to tell some real groaners.